dalek-cryptography/curve25519-dalek/README.md

 signatures, anonymous credentials, rangeproofs, and zero-knowledge proof systems.

+In particular, `curve25519-dalek` implements Ristretto, which constructs a prime-order group from a non-prime-order Edwards curve.
+This provides the speed and safety benefits of Edwards curve arithmetic, without the pitfalls of cofactor-related abstraction mismatches.

 ## WARNING

 We do not yet consider this code to be production-ready.
 We intend to